danielsauter/rapid-android-development/chapter1.md

 In the last chapter of the book we'll discuss cross-platform challenges for mobile apps and introduce Processing's JavaScript mode.
 HTML5 web apps developed in Processing run on all modern browsers found on smart phones, tablets, and desktops today.
 While interoperability is an important factor, we will limit our discussion of web apps to the last chapter, as we can't access many of the hardware sensors and devices that make for exciting apps.

 All core Processing methods are identical across modes, so when we develop Android apps we can also consider and use code examples written for Java mode.
-The Processing website contains a [complete reference][1] for all Processing methods.
+The Processing website contains a [complete reference][5] for all Processing methods.
 So does the IDE, which ships with a packaged reference that we can use without a connection to the Web; it's available from the Processing menu by selecting Help &mapsto; Reference.

 **Let's take a look at some of the main advantages to developing Android apps in Processing:**

 * If you are new to programming, Processing for Android is much easier to learn than Java.
 If you are an experienced Java programmer already, Processing is a great programming environment for rapid prototyping of graphics and sensor-heavy apps.

 * Processing uses straightforward syntax.
-[In comparison to Java,][2] it is more concise.Processing doesn't require you to understand advanced concepts such as classes or screen buffering to get started, yet it makes them accessible to any advanced users who want to use them.
+[In comparison to Java,][6] it is more concise.
+Processing doesn't require you to understand advanced concepts such as classes or screen buffering to get started, yet it makes them accessible to any advanced users who want to use them.
 This makes Processing programs shorter and easier to read.

 * The lightweight programming environment installs quickly and is easy to use.
 Processing is available for GNU/Linux, Mac OS X, and Windows.
 If you work with multiple computers or want to help someone else get started quickly, being up and running in a few minutes can make all the difference.

-* Processing for Android supports [OpenGL.][3]
+* Processing for Android supports [OpenGL.][7]
 When working with GPU-accelerated 2D and 3D graphics and geometry, lights, or textures, comprehensive OpenGL support is essential to ensure reasonably high frame rates and a fluid user experience.

 * The latest version of Processing supports three application environments, or modes.
 Applications written in Java mode will run on Linux, Mac, or Windows systems.
 Programs written in Android mode will run on Android devices, and those written in JavaScript mode will run in any HTML5 browser.
 The Android mode is designed for creating native Android apps.